kube-logging/logging-operator/docs/Readme.md

 ## Scaling
 In a large scale infrastructure the logging components can easily get under high pressure as well.
 The typical sign of this is when `fluentd` can not handle its buffer directory size growth for more then the configured or calculated (timekey + timekey_wait) flush interval.
 In this case, we can scale out the [fluentd statefulset](./crds.md#Scaling).

-## Requirements
-### Software
- - Logging Operator requires Kubernetes v1.14.x or later.
- - For the [Helm base installation](./deploy/README.md#deploy-logging-operator-with-helm) we require Helm v2.16.0 or higher.

-### CPU and Memory
+## CPU and memory requirements

-Resource requirements should be tuned according to the size of the cluster and the logging intensity of its workloads.<br>
+Resource requirements should be tuned according to the size of the cluster and the logging workloads.

-#### Default configuration:
+### Default configuration

 **Fluentbit:**
 >```yaml
 >- Limits: